mlesniew/PicoMQTT/README.md

 # PicoMQTT

-This is a lightweight and easy to use MQTT library for ESP8266 devices.
+This is a lightweight and easy to use MQTT library for ESP8266 and ESP32 devices.

 Features:
 * Client and broker mode supported